-Over the last year, learning loss has been a consistent topic of public discussion.
+Over the last year, unfinished learning (or learning loss) and efforts to accelerate student learning has been a consistent topic of public discussion.
 As the academic year comes to a close, there is no dispute that a summer learning program is the opportune time to address individual needs head-on.
-If we meet each and every student where they are to accelerate learning, focusing on specific skill areas or benefit from social emotional support, we increase the likelihood of having a significant impact.
+School leaders and summer school directors are starting to design targeted programs to address content gaps and educational opportunities.
+If we meet each and every student where they are to accelerate student learning, focusing on specific skill areas or benefit from social emotional support, we increase the likelihood of having a significant impact.
+A personalized instructional approach for students will be paramount this summer.

 As you and your colleagues are refining plans for summer programming and preparing to welcome students enrolled, here are a few strategies that you’ll want to consider to help drive student success: